 Our anchor grants achieve positive impact for beneficiaries, root us in our communities and our history.
 This programme of funding is not open to applications.
 These grants are longer-term commitments to the South London and Maudsley NHS Foundation Trust Volunteering Centre, Recovery College, the Bethlem Gallery and Bethlem Museum of the Mind.
-We also provide some support for the Trust’s welfare grants.

 The Anchor grants programme enables us to offer long term, stable commitment to our partners to fund programmes that deliver measurable value for our beneficiaries and provide a platform for two-way engagement between the charity and people with experience of mental illness, families and staff.